charbugs/donkey-lisp/README.md

 ### Library functions

-The `equal?` function takes two arguments of any and perform a comparision.
+The `equal?` function takes two arguments of any type and performs a comparision.
 If the arguments are not lists then the functions behaves like the `=` build-in function.
 If the arguments are list then the function checks for deep equality of the lists.

 ```clojure
 (define items1 (list (list 1 2 3) (list (list 3 4 5))))